-Celebrating the very best of Tasmanian food and drinks, Festivale is a Tasmanian Food and Wine Festival that will be held in City Park from Friday 1 February to Sunday 3 February.
-World class entertainment from Hoodoo Gurus, Jon Stevens and Kate Ceberano will entertain the crowds, and there’s a raft of food, beer and spirit producers who will offer up a taste of the best from the Apple Isle.
-We suggest you attend all three days to get the most out of the masterclasses, cooking demonstrations, comedy and performers roving around this fun festival.
+Celebrating the very best of Tasmanian food and drinks, Indulge by Festivale is a Tasmanian Food and Wine Festival that will be held in City Park, Launceston from Friday 2 February to Sunday 4 February.
+With an incredible entertainment line-up of solo artists, duos and jazz bands designed for you to listen to as you sit back and relax.
+There’s also a raft of food, beer and spirit producers who will offer up a taste of the best from the Apple Isle.
+We’re sure there’s going to be a great atmosphere to enjoy all the goodness of Summer in Launceston.

 It’s summer and time to get out on the water!
 It’s a great way to see a different perspective of Launceston rather than on foot.
-Tasmanian Safaris run a 45-minute Tamar River Canoe Tour between the Old Seaport and the lower reaches of Cataract Gorge.
+Launceston Scenic River Kayak Tours run a 90-minute guided tour where you can explore the Launceston waterfront and Kanamaluka / Tamar River.
 And don’t worry if you don’t think you’re up to paddling, these Hobie canoes are pedal -powered, just like a bike.
 The tour is suitable all ages and a great family activity.

 Tamar River Cruises